js850/nested_sampling/getting_started.rst

 Other optional arguments can be useful but we shall ignore them for the time being.
-The :class:`MonteCarloWalker` takes care of walking the replicas under some energy (log-likelihood) constraint, to perform uniform sampling (rejection sampling) in phase space. :class:`MonteCarloWalker` takes as parameters:
+The :class:`MonteCarloWalker` takes care of walking the replicas under some energy (log-likelihood) constraint, to perform uniform sampling (rejection sampling) in phase space.

+We then have the :class:`MonteCarloWalker` class that takes as parameters:

-1. a ``potential``, which is a class that through a ``get_energy()`` function, returns an energy for a given a set of coordinates.
+1. a ``potential``, which is a class that through a ``get_energy()`` function returns an energy for a given a set of coordinates.
 #. a ``takestep`` method which is some callable that takes a set of coordinates and a step-size,
    displaces them (takes a step) and returns the coordinates, see for instance :func:`random_displace`.
-#. a list of accept_tests, which are additional configurational tests.
+#. a list of ``accept_tests``, which are additional configurational tests.
 For instance
    one might want the walkers to stay within a certain spherical container, as well as obeying the energy constraint.
 #. one can optionally pass to the :class:`MonteCarloWalker` a list of *events* which is a set of operations
-   that one want to do on the new configuration.
+   to perform on the new configuration at each iteration (e.g. record a histogram of energies).

 Integration with the `MCpele <https://pele-python.github.io/mcpele/>`_ walkers is possible (they provide c++ performance through a Python interface!), but this will be addressed in another tutorial.

 The :func:`run_nested_sampling` method primarily takes as parameters:

 1. an object of type :class:`NestedSampling`
 #. a string to label the output
-#. a tolerance for the termination of the Nested Sampling iteration.
-By deafault we terminate the
+#. a tolerance ``etol`` for the termination of the Nested Sampling iteration.
+By default we terminate the
-   run when the difference in energy between the highest and lowest energy replicas is less than etol
+   run when the difference in energy between the highest and lowest energy replicas is less than ``etol``
 #. the maximum number of iterations

 Writing a nested sampling runner
 --------------------------------

 Here we shall cover the basic steps necessary for the implementation of a nested sampling runner to perform our calculations.
-In the example/harmonic folder we provide two basic implementation of a nested sampling runner with thread based parallelisation (single node) and distributed parallelisation (multiple nodes).
+In the ``example/harmonic`` folder we provide two basic implementations of a nested sampling runner with thread based parallelisation (single node) and distributed parallelisation (multiple nodes).
 Let us start with the most simple case.